-Mayfly are insects that fall under the order Ephemeroptera.
-The insects under ephemeroptera live for a short period of time and emerge in large numbers during summers.
-Mayflies have compound eyes, short antennae and non functional digestive systems.
+Mayfly is an insect that falls under the order Ephemeroptera.
+The insects under Ephemeroptera live for a short period of time and emerge in large numbers during summers.
+Mayflies have compound eyes, short antennae and non-functional digestive systems.
 They are around 2,500 species of mayflies around the world, but they are known to have the shortest lifespan.

 Let’s look at the life cycle of a mayfly.